European shares inch up helped by H&M and Shire

 By Atul Prakash

-LONDON, April 6 European equities inched higher on Wednesday after steep declines in the previous session, with the retail sector boosted by a smaller-than-expected fall in profits at Hennes & Mauritz.
+LONDON, April 6 European equities inched higher on Wednesday after steep declines in the previous session, with the retail sector boosted by a less-than-expected Hennes & Mauritz profit fall.

-Shares in the world's second biggest clothes retailer rose 4.9 percent after sit said the impact of U.S. dollar strength had started to wane and should turn neutral or slightly positive by the fourth quarter.
+Shares in Hennes & Mauritz, the world's No. 2 clothes retailer, rose 4 percent after saying the impact of the strong U.S. dollar had started to wane and should turn neutral or slightly positive by the fourth quarter.

-Healthcare was the top sectoral gainer, up 1.9 percent, after U.S. drug maker Pfizer pulled out of a $160 billion deal to buy Allergan, in a victory for U.S. President Barack Obama's drive to stop tax-dodging corporate mergers.
+Healthcare stocks were the top sectoral gainer, up 1 percent, with investors scrutinising news of U.S. drug maker Pfizer agreeing on Tuesday to terminate its $160 billion agreement to acquire Allergan, in a victory to U.S. President Barack Obama's drive to stop tax-dodging corporate mergers.

-Brenda Kelly, head analyst at London Capital Group, said Shire was now viewed as a target, while some other analysts said the Shire-Baxalta deal was unlikely to be affected by the proposed U.S. rules on tax-avoiding corporate "inversions", which lower companies' tax bills by redomiciling overseas.
+Brenda Kelly, head analyst at London Capital Group, said Shire was now viewed as a target following the collapse of Allergen/Pfizer, while some other analysts said the Shire-Baxalta deal was unlikely to be impacted by the proposed U.S. rules on tax-avoiding corporate "inversions", which lower companies' tax bills by redomiciling overseas.

 "With Shire being an Irish tax domiciled company, we are not clear to what extent these rules may be important.
-But we do not see (the tax issue) ... as likely to derail management's strong desire to complete the transaction," Credit Suisse analysts said in a note.
+But we do not see the possible loss of this level of tax as likely to derail management's strong desire to complete the transaction," Credit Suisse analysts said in a note.

 Today's European research round-up